RDFBones/Standards-SkeletalInventories/README.md

 # Standards-SkeletalInventories
-Skeletal Inventories accroding to the Standards for Data Collection in Human Skeletal Remains
+Skeletal Inventories according to the Standards for Data Collection in Human Skeletal Remains